axe-api/docs/docs/03-models/README.md

 ## Recursive Resources

 Creating a recursive model is very simple with AdonisX.
-Just add following relationship structure and it is done!
-You can use a recursive resource with this way.
+Just add the following relationship structure and it is done!
+You can use a recursive resource in this way.

 ```js
 const XModel = use('AdonisX/Models/XModel')